All Products

 Note

-The SERVERLESS_RELEASE_VERSION parameter in the advanced settings takes effect only when the SQL Compute (session) specified for the registered cluster is not started in the EMR Serverless Spark console.
+The SERVERLESS_RELEASE_VERSION parameter in the advanced configurations takes effect only when the SQL Compute (session) specified for the registered cluster is in a stopped state in the EMR Serverless Spark console.

 SERVERLESS_QUEUE_NAME